someengineering/fixinventory/docs/source/setup.rst

 Configuration
 =============

-Every Cloudkeeper component can be configured via environment variables instead of parameters.
+Every Cloudkeeper component can be configured via environment variables instead of commandline arguments.
-In this section we will prepare all Configurations you need for your examples in one place.
+In this section we will prepare all configuration required.
-Each component has it's own prefix.
+Each component has its own prefix.

 * :ref:`component-ckcore`: ``CKCORE_``
 * :ref:`component-ckworker`: ``CKWORKER_``